How to Design an Organisation to Respond to the Needs of the Customer

 In this post, we have introduced the steps in our organisational design and deployment approach.

-We are happy to talk if you want to learn more about our methodologies and working methods.
-For example, suppose you are considering an organisational re-design or complete transformation, or you have a Finance Organisational Model that you feel has not given you the expected return.
-In that case, we can perhaps talk about where we could work with you and bring our expertise to bear.
+We are happy to discuss our methodologies and working methods with you if you want to learn more about them.
+For example, suppose you are considering an organisational re-design or complete transformation or have a Finance Organisational Model that you feel has not given you the expected return.
+In that case, we can discuss how to work with you and bring our expertise to bear.

 You may be considering introducing (or deepening) a shared-service model or outsourcing services to a third-party provider.
 Alternatively, you might be looking to review the effectiveness and efficiency of your existing onshore organisation.